Sally M. Reis, Ph.D.

 Dr. Malen is owner and director of AxyLu Academic Coaching and provides academic coaching to students in the areas of giftedness, ADHD, dyslexia, NLD, ASD, anxiety, reading comprehension, and written expression.
 Dr. Malen specializes in coaching 2e learners, developing accommodations for student IEP & 504 plans, and providing professional development to teachers, counselors, and parents on giftedness and twice exceptionality.
 Coaching is offered in person, by videoconference, phone, via live google doc or email.
 Dr. Malen also collaborates on projects and presents at conferences in the areas of 2e and gifted student achievement.www.axylu-academics.com

 I have been involved in education for over thirty years.
-I started as a science teacher and then moved into administration.
-I have been working in Douglas County School District as a middle school assistant principal in Colorado for the past twenty years.
-Eight years ago I added GT specialist and SPED specialist to my AP duties.
+I started as a middle school science teacher and then moved into administration.
+I have been working in Douglas County School District as a middle school assistant principal in Parker, Colorado for the past twenty years.
+Nine years ago I added GT specialist and feeder lead for GT services to my AP duties.
 This past spring I retired as an Assistant Principal and in August began my second career as a Gifted and Talented facilitator in a split between high school and middle school.
 Gifted education has always been a passion of mine and lately I have found the work with 2E students very rewarding.
 I am continually looking for ways to improve our transition of gifted learners from elementary to middle to high school.
 I focus my work each and every day with the goal that all students can learn.

 Julie F. Skolnick, M.A., J.D.